 Ideally this mapping between API methods and the permissions they require would be stated directly in the documentation for Android.
-This mapping would be useful for developers because it would help them better understand what permissions their application will require.
-Unfortunately, the documentation is incomplete, and frequently will omit this mapping.
+This mapping would be useful for developers because it would help them better understand the permissions their application will require.
+Unfortunately, the Android documentation is incomplete, and only a partial mapping is provided.
 To address this issue, we attempt to automatically build this mapping by directly analyzing the Android framework source code.
 Figure 1 visualizes our process.

 Intuitively, for a permission to protect certain API functionality, there must be points in the code where the permission is enforced.
-In manual analysis of the source, we found a number of helper functions that enforce a permission, such as 'Context.enforcePermission(String, int, int)', where the first parameter is the name of the permission.
+In manual analysis of the Android source, we found a number of helper functions that enforce a permission, such as Context.enforcePermission(String, int, int), where the first parameter is the name of the permission.
 For every method in every class of the Android framework, we recursively determined the methods called by each method in the framework, building a call stack of the Android source, a process we call mining.
-If our mining encounters one of these enforcement methods, we inspect the value of the first parameter, which is always a constant in the Android framework, in order to determine the name of the permission being enforced.
+Our miner will use all possible targets of virtual methods, erring on the side of completeness, rather than precision.
+If our mining encounters one of these enforcement methods, we inspect the value of the first parameter in order to determine the name of the permission being enforced.
 We then propagate the permission requirement to all the methods in the current call stack.
-The same propagation routine is done if we encounter a method already in our permission mapping.
-After mining is complete, we will have a mapping between methods and the permissions they require.
+After the permission mining is complete, we have a mapping between methods and the permissions they require.
 A subset of the methods in this mapping are API methods which are directly available to developers through the SDK.

 To supplement our programmatic analysis, we manually reviewed the Android documentation to add mappings we may have missed.
-In particular, at some points in the Android framework, it may check, but not enforce a permission using a method such as 'Context.checkSelfPermission(String, int, int)'.
+In particular, at some points in the Android framework, it may check, but not enforce a permission using a method such as Context.checkSelfPermission(String, int, int).
 For each of these points in the code, we determined how the check was used and what method actually requires that permission and add it to our permission mapping before the mining process.
 Currently we have mappings between over 2000 methods and the permissions they require.
-We note that this mapping includes both API methods and internal framework methods and that it is important to include internal framework methods in the mapping because they are accessible through reflection.
+To check the completeness of our mapping, we plan to collaborate with the group that worked on [9], which has also created a permission mapping but with dynamic testing.

-Though this process gave us many mappings, it does not find permission checks that are implemented in native code and can not propagate permission requirements along edges connected by Intents.
+Though this process gave us many mappings, it does not find permission checks that are implemented in native code and can not propagate permission requirements along edges connected by Intents or by IPC to a system process.
 While this may seem significant, we note that Android related control flow is outside of the scope of our current work and that we only found two permissions enforced outside of Java.
 The first of these two permissions is Internet, for which we manually added a very complete mapping.
 The second is Write External Storage, which is unimportant for our current work.

-The primary focus in this paper is finding privacy leaks.
-However, our permission mapping contains method signatures for almost all permissions, not just the ones that access or can potentially leak sensitive data.
+The primary focus in this paper is finding privacy leaks; however, our permission mapping contains method signatures for almost all permissions, not just the ones that access or can potentially leak sensitive data.
 This mapping could be used to aid developers in understanding more precisely which permissions different application functionality requires.
 Furthermore, our mapping could be used to automatically generate an application's required permissions, saving the developer time and assuring a minimal set of permissions.
 We describe our current effectiveness at automatically generating required permissions in Section 5.2.